Last Updated on

-There are two ways for you to connect your devices with your router.
+There are two ways to connect your home devices with your router.

 You either connect through the WiFi signals spread across your house, or you connect a device with your router through an Ethernet cable between them (which is recommended for gaming, by the way).